 Be precise while picking out a metric so you know exactly what you’re tracking.
 Make sure you know why you’re tracking this metric and how it will contribute to enhancing the business.
 Doing this will help target metrics meaningfully.

-Use metrics that are measurable so that there’s scope to analyze and improve your business with the data that’s been collected.
-It’s crucial that the data is collected accurately and displayed in an organized manner that’s easy to understand.
+Use metrics that are measurable.
+This will ensure there’s scope to analyze and improve your business with the data that’s been collected.
+It’s crucial that the data is collected accurately.
+They need to be displayed in an organized manner that’s easy to understand.

 Select metrics that have room for adjustments and improvement.
 The insights that you’re getting from this data should provide space for areas of improvement in your business.

 The metrics you’ve chosen must provide data that are directly related to the core goals of the business.
 This way you’re continuously working towards achieving the objectives set out for the business.

 The data collected needs to be analyzed over time and the right adjustments must be made at the right time.
 Some metrics may take a while to present valuable data.
 But if a metric has more than five characteristics that will contribute to your business at any point, it will be valuable.